rfbergeron/bompiler/IDEAS.md

 other pointer not be allowed (no implicit conversions and the fact that the object underlying the pointer has no specified width), but I am not certain of this.

+## Type checker error handling
+Currently, type checker errors result in an message printed to standard error, and a nonzero integer return value, which is usually -1, though the caller just checks whether or not it is zero.

+I would like to reduce the number of bare calls to printf floating about in my code, so that it is more compact and readable.
+This would also later allow the caller to handle errors, if it is capable of doing so, instead of just passing it on.

+Type checker errors will not be printed out unless they reach the top level, in which case, for now, the compiler will exit, reporting the failure.

+I would also like to add error handling without having to add another parameter to every function to hold the output or error information.
+Instead, I think I will add error info to the `CompilerState`, and have each function return a real status code instead of just -1.

+Error codes will be stored as an enum and will be shared across the compiler.

 ## Pointer conversions
 According to the standard, expressions with array type decay to pointer type